Legend Senior Living Data Breach Exposes Personal and Financial Data

 Legend undertook an extensive review of the affected files to determine what information was present and to whom it related, which was preliminarily completed on March 12, 2026, approximately seven months after the unauthorized access occurred.
 The company then worked to reconcile records and identify missing address information in order to provide notice to affected individuals.

-The types of personal information exposed in this breach included names, Social Security numbers, driver's license numbers and financial account information.
+The types of personal information exposed in this breach included names, addresses, Social Security numbers, driver's license numbers, government-issued ID numbers such as passports, financial account information, medical and health insurance information.

 Legend Senior Living's response to the breach